 Tombigbee State Park is a tree-lined park located on the shores of Lake Lee just outside of Tupelo, Mississippi that is perfect for a peaceful getaway.
 Many people travel to the city of Tupelo, Mississippi on their way to and from some of the major cities in the area and Tombigbee State Park is also well worth the visit.

-In addition to being the birthplace of Elvis Presley, Tupelo is also home to the Natchez Trace Parkway.
+Widely known as the birthplace of Elvis Presley, Tupelo is also home to the Natchez Trace Parkway.
 The Natchez Trace was once a path that Native Americans traveled on over 8,000 years ago.
 Today, the Parkway runs 444 miles from Natchez, Mississippi to Nashville, Tennessee.
-The Parkway is a National Scenic drive spanning three states and offers scenic pull-offs and recreational activities like hiking and biking trails along the Parkway.
-While visiting Tupelo, travelers can learn about the history and inhabitants of the Parkway by exploring the Visitor Center.
-If you wish to travel the Natchez Trace Parkway in your motorhome or RV, visit the Natchez Trace website for scenic pull-offs and accessibility information.
+The Parkway is a National Scenic Drive spanning three states and offers scenic pull-offs and recreational activities like hiking and biking trails along the Parkway.
+While visiting the park, you can learn about the history and inhabitants of the Parkway by heading to the Visitor Center to view the exhibits and speak with park rangers.

 If you are looking for a quiet outdoor activity, venture out on the Tree Trunk Trail for a leisurely day hike.
 The path is a one-mile hike that winds through the trees and along Lake Lee.
 If you’d like a longer walk, you can repeat the trail as many times as needed.
 For more information on the hiking trail, stop by the park office and speak with the park rangers or park staff.